-- 30.5 A party shall not, without leave of the Court, file an initial affidavit that exceeds 10 pages, with a maximum of an additional 5 pages of annexures. - 30.6 Pursuant to sections 34(3)(b), 39(2)(b), 57(3)(b) and 62(2)(b) of the Act, the Court may order parties to file further affidavits, with such further affidavits having no size limitation, unless otherwise ordered by the Court.
+- 30.5 A party shall not, without leave of the Court, file an initial affidavit that exceeds 10 pages, with a maximum of an additional 10 pages of annexures.
+However, any court orders, judgments or parenting plans annexed to an affidavit shall not count towards the annexure limitation. - 30.6 Pursuant to sections 34(3)(b), 39(2)(b), 57(3)(b) and 62(2)(b) of the Act, the Court may order parties to file further affidavits, with such further affidavits having no size limitation, unless otherwise ordered by the Court.